Spinor: Introduction

 What characterizes spinors and distinguishes them from geometric vectors and other tensors is subtle.
 Consider applying a rotation to the coordinates of a system.
 No object in the system itself has moved, only the coordinates have, so there will always be a compensating change in those coordinate values when applied to any object of the system.
 Geometrical vectors, for example, have components that will undergo the same rotation as the coordinates.
 More broadly, any tensor associated with the system (for instance, the stress of some medium) also has coordinate descriptions that adjust to compensate for changes to the coordinate system itself.

 Spinors do not appear at this level of the description of a physical system, when one is concerned only with the properties of a single isolated rotation of the coordinates.
 Rather, spinors appear when we imagine that instead of a single rotation, the coordinate system is gradually (continuously) rotated between some initial and final configuration.
 For any of the familiar and intuitive ("tensorial") quantities associated with the system, the transformation law does not depend on the precise details of how the coordinates arrived at their final configuration.
 Spinors, on the other hand, are constructed in such a way that makes them sensitive to how the gradual rotation of the coordinates arrived there: They exhibit path-dependence.
 It turns out that, for any final configuration of the coordinates, there are actually two ("topologically") inequivalent gradual (continuous) rotations of the coordinate system that result in this same configuration.
 This ambiguity is called the homotopy class of the gradual rotation.
-The belt trick puzzle (shown) demonstrates two different rotations, one through an angle of 2π and the other through an angle of 4π, having the same final configurations but different classes.
+The belt trick (shown, in which both ends of the rotated object are physically tethered to an external reference) demonstrates two different rotations, one through an angle of 2π and the other through an angle of 4π, having the same final configurations but different classes.
 Spinors actually exhibit a sign-reversal that genuinely depends on this homotopy class.
 This distinguishes them from vectors and other tensors, none of which can feel the class.